Use The Rule Of Three In Writing- Ready, Set, Go!

 Tell them what you are going to tell them.
 Tell them.
 Then tell them what you have just told them.

-When you are writing fiction, too many characters can often confuse and frustrate readers.
+When writing fiction, too many characters can confuse and frustrate readers.

 You have your protagonist, of course.
 But you should keep the other main characters to two.
 Perhaps the antagonist and the romantic interest.